1. Classification of vowels (vocoids)

 secondary cardinals, which differ from the related primary ones in lip

-The vowel quadrilateral and the cardinal vowels are the work of Daniel Jones.
+The systematization of cardinal vowels is mainly the work of Daniel Jones.
 His definitions of the primary cardinals may be found in An Outline of English Phonetics, paragraphs 131-133.

 e) In short: (i) The CV's are an arbitrary set of reference vowels - arbitrary in the sense that there is no apparent reason why there should be eight rather than ten, twelve or any other number. (ii) They are peripheral vowels - they define the boundary of the space within which vowels can be produced.
 For this reason they hardly ever occur in real speech, or as the vowels of any language.